 Tips for parents and carers

-Keeping our kids safe around schools (PDF 537kB) has information for principals, parents and members of the school community.
-The guide was written with input from school community stakeholders and the agencies responsible for road safety around schools.
+Keeping our kids safe around schools (PDF 1.5Mb) fact sheets have road safety information for schools to share with families and the wider school community.
+The information was written with input from school community stakeholders and the agencies responsible for road safety around schools.

 Drop-off and pick-up by car